Firojpaudel/Machine-Learning-Notes/The Hundred Page Machine Learning Book/Day_2.md

 #### Example Case:
 **Problem**: Spam Detection.<br>
   *Let's assume we have gathered emails (say 10,000), each with label: **"Spam" and "Not_Spam"***.
-Now, we have to convert each message into feature vector.
-Converting messages into feature vector solely depends on Analyst experience.<br>
+Now, we have to convert each message into feature vector. <br>
-  Now we have machine-readable input data, but the output's still human-readable.
-Some learnig algos require transforming labels into numbers.
-For example: in above case, labels could be <u>**0 : for Not_Spam**</u> and <u>**1: for Spam mails**</u>.<br>
+  > _Converting messages into feature vector solely depends on Analyst experience.<br>_

+  With machine-readable input data now in place, we encounter the need to convert the output, which is currently in human-readable form, into a format suitable for machine learning algorithms.
+Some algorithms require labels to be represented as numerical values.
+For instance, in the given case, we might assign the labels **"<u>Not_Spam</u>" and "<u>Spam</u>" the numerical values <u>0</u> and <u>1</u>, respectively**.

-  Now at this point we have dataset and algo, so we are ready to apply algo to the dataset to get model.
+  At this stage, we have a prepared dataset and a chosen algorithm, marking our readiness to apply the algorithm to the dataset to train the model.

-  > **Note:** On Further reading, author uses SVM(Support Vector Machine) algorithm to represent Supervised Learning where <u>+1 : Spam and -1: Not_Spam</u>
+  > **Note:** On Further reading, author uses SVM(Support Vector Machine) algorithm to represent Supervised Learning where <u>+1 : Spam</u> and <u>-1: Not_Spam</u>

 ### Supervised Vector Machine Algo (SVM):
 In SVM, every feature vector is a point in <u>_high dimensional space_</u>.